 Salakanagara Kingdom and so-called Rajaputra is located in Cihunjuran Village, Cikoneng Village, Mandalawangi District of Pandeglang County in Banten province.
 This site provides Menhir complex (large standing stones or orthostat) and several water sources, such as three large standing stones, and seven small menhirs.
 There are seven water sources, which are also known as Sumur Tujuh (Seven Draw Wells).
 The area is marked with the carved stones, such as inscriptions and epigraphy (Map Stone, Inscribed Stone).
 The Cihunjuran site is reputedly said to be the center of gathering from the Aki Tirem community, who are latter said as ancestor of Salakanagara and Sundanese ethnic.
 Moreover, Cihunjuran site was said as a consultation place of Salakanagara spiritual figures, and it is also believed to be the “Mandala” (holy city) of Salakanagara kingdom.
 While the City of Mandalawangi is believed by historians as the capital of the Kingdom of Salakanagara from 130 AD to 358 AD (See fig. 3: Menhir in Banten site).

-Dieng Temples (see fig. 5: Dieng Temple) is a Hindu temple located on the Dieng Volcanic Complex near Wonosobo, Central Java.
+Dieng Temples (see fig. 5: Dieng Hinduist Temple of Old Mataram Kingdom) is a Hindu temple located on the Dieng Volcanic Complex near Wonosobo region in Central Java.
 It was founded by King Sanjaya of Mataram dynasty, King Sanjaya Rakai (lord) of Mataram (716 – 746 AD).
 Among the oldest surviving religious structures ever built in Java, these temples, located in around 1 hectare, are clustered into three groups: Arjuna, Dwarawati and Gatotkaca clusters.
 These names are taken from the name of Wayang performance names in Mahabarata epic deriving from India.
 Considering their relief and structures of building, Dieng temples are recognized as a harmonize synthesis of Indian inspiration and Java interpretation, forming a link between Hindu mythology and Javanese animistic cult of ancestor worship.
 This is a clue that Hinduism did not replace the indigenous culture but rather assimilated and integrated with it to create a highly distinctive Javanese-Hindu culture.
 Since 8th century, Dieng temples have been considered as the sacred place, the abode of gods and divine ancestors.4)

 The second oldest temple tied with Indian culture in Java is Borobudur temple.
 Borobudur temple, located in Magelang region, Central Java – Indonesia was built by King Śailendra, or Sjailendra (760—775 AD), a Buddhist king from Sailendras dynasty of Mataram Kingdom in 8th century or around 775 AD.
 The construction was then completed by his successor King Dharanindra (775—800 AD).
 The Sailendras was a dynasty of Buddhist kings who ruled the kingdom of early Mataram from the late eight to middle ninth centuries.
 The dynasty was then associated with Srivijaya kingdom in southern Sumatra when the Prince Pramohardhani, reigning with her husband “Rakai Pikatan” (833 – 856 AD) of Medang Kingdom, defeated and expelled mahaputra Srivijaya “Balaputra Dewa” in Sumatra.
 The kings of Sailendra dynasty were patrons of Hinduism and Buddhism, especially in construction and relief of the great Buddhist stupas in Borobudur temple.